jattoh-octo/AKS-Module-/README.md

 ## Usage

-This module is optimized to work with the [Claranet terraform-wrapper](https://github.com/claranet/terraform-wrapper) tool which set some terraform variables in the environment needed by this module.
+This module is optimized to work with the [ terraform-wrapper](https://github.com//terraform-wrapper) tool which set some terraform variables in the environment needed by this module.
-More details about variables set by the `terraform-wrapper` available in the [documentation](https://github.com/claranet/terraform-wrapper#environment).
+More details about variables set by the `terraform-wrapper` available in the [documentation](https://github.com//terraform-wrapper#environment).

 ```hcl
 locals {